Charles-Biney-Amalitech/suite-landing-page/README.md

 # suite-landing-page
+# Author: Mayor Charles Biney
-# Responsive landing page for Suite mobile app.
+# Responsive landing page designed for the Suite mobile app.
+# This landing page is suitable for devices of all sizes.